 The choices were of a modern style, but still suited to a bungalow styled home, which was important to Janis and Paul.

 “It was essential to us that we kept the style of the original house throughout the new area.
 While this meant spending a lot on timber joinery and roofing the old part of the house, it means the new building is seamless and looks like it has always been there.”

 Yellow Fox worked on the kitchen design, the en-suite and walk-through wardrobe, as well as the colours both inside and out, Janis was thankful as it helped take a lot of the nightmare out of choosing colours and fixtures.
 And it meant they had an expert on hand who had great ideas about how to make existing space work in a way that they hadn’t previously considered.

-The target finish date was before Christmas last year, but due to a few unexpected variations they didn’t quite get there.
-But Refresh were able to get the kitchen up and running so the wider family could have Christmas Day at the home, with carpet layers basically finishing up on Christmas Eve.
+The target finish date was before Christmas last year, but due to a few unexpected variations, they didn’t quite get there.
+But Refresh was able to get the kitchen up and running so the wider family could have Christmas Day at the home, with carpet layers basically finishing up on Christmas Eve.

 Seven months later.
 This is one renovation story that has a truly happy ending with both the client and Refresh Renovations more than thrilled with the end result.
 “I think it looks fantastic!
 It’s a modern home, but still has a character feel about it.”